zhengkai-cloudian/hap-operator/README.md

 ## Install Kubernetes

-To create a kubernetes cluster in the CentOS environment, you need to install some basic setup on every node.
+To create a kubernetes cluster in the CentOS environment, you need to configure some basic setup on every node.

-* Perform Step 1 to Step 7 on every node that you wish to add into the kubernetes cluster.
+* Perform **Step 1 to Step 7 on each node** that you wish to add into the kubernetes cluster.
-* Perform Step 8 to Step 10 on the master node.
+* Perform **Step 8 to Step 11 on the master node**.
+* Perform **Step 12 on master node only if you have single node cluster**.

 ### Step 1: Configure Kubernetes Repository